10up/10up-toolkit/packages/toolkit/UPGRADING.md

 ## Upgrading from 5 to 6

+### Eslint
+The rule `jsdoc/newline-after-description` has been removed in the latest `eslint-plugin-jsdoc` and thus has been removed in the latest version of toolkit.
+If you have this rule in your own eslint config file you will need to remove it.

 ### Prettier

 Prettier have been upgraded to v3.
 We also recommend that you specify a prettier version in your own package.json going forward.
 If you haven't, add prettier v3 to your package.json and if you already have prettier listed as a dependecy, update it to v3.
 Updating prettier will now be responsibility of the project since updating prettier often requires other code changes to adhere to new formatting rules.